North Sea: Renewable energy

 Due to the strong prevailing winds, and shallow water, countries on the North Sea, particularly Germany and Denmark, have used the shore for wind power since the 1990s.
 The North Sea is the home of one of the first large-scale offshore wind farms in the world, Horns Rev 1, completed in 2002.
 Since then many other wind farms have been commissioned in the North Sea (and elsewhere).
 As of 2013, the 630 megawatt (MW) London Array is the largest offshore wind farm in the world, with the 504 (MW) Greater Gabbard wind farm the second largest, followed by the 367 MW Walney Wind Farm.
 All are off the coast of the UK.
 These projects will be dwarfed by subsequent wind farms that are in the pipeline, including Dogger Bank at 4,800 MW, Norfolk Bank (7,200 MW), and Irish Sea (4,200 MW).
 At the end of June 2013 total European combined offshore wind energy capacity was 6,040 MW.
 The UK installed 513.5 MW of offshore wind power in the first half-year of 2013.
+The development of the offshore wind industry in UK-controlled areas of the North Sea is traced to three phases: coastal, off-coastal and deep offshore in the period 2004 – 2021.

 The expansion of offshore wind farms has met with some resistance.
 Concerns have included shipping collisions and environmental effects on ocean ecology and wildlife such as fish and migratory birds, however, these concerns were found to be negligible in a long-term study in Denmark released in 2006 and again in a UK government study in 2009.

 There are also concerns about reliability, and the rising costs of constructing and maintaining offshore wind farms.
 Despite these, development of North Sea wind power is continuing, with plans for additional wind farms off the coasts of Germany, the Netherlands, and the UK.
 There have also been proposals for a transnational power grid in the North Sea to connect new offshore wind farms.

 Energy production from tidal power is still in a pre-commercial stage.
 The European Marine Energy Centre has installed a wave testing system at Billia Croo on the Orkney mainland and a tidal power testing station on the nearby island of Eday.
 Since 2003, a prototype Wave Dragon energy converter has been in operation at Nissum Bredning fjord of northern Denmark.